Skip to main content

 If you could own one piece of art from any country or period, what might it be?

-Tell us about your project, ArtLoad.
+Tell us about your project, Artload.

 What are your absolute favourite lunch and dinner spots in Rio and São Paulo when you’re out with friends?

-In Rio: lunch at Bira and dinner at Ancoramar.
-In São Paulo: lunch at Bar da Dona Onça and dinner at Maní.
+In São Paulo: lunch at Bar da Dona Onça & dinner at Maní.
 I think those are very representative places of what we can offer gastronomically.
-In terms of food and environment, they’re diverse and appetizing, and they also connect you to different areas of the city, so it’s a full experience.
+In terms of food & environment, they’re diverse & appetizing, & they also connect you to different areas of the city, so it’s a full experience.

 What do you never travel without?